-Collection Summary: Correspondence, photographs, and scrapbooks make up the bulk of the collection, with biographical material, notes, writings, files on galleries, sales and business records, an interview, various art work, and printed material also included.
+Summary: Correspondence, photographs, and scrapbooks make up the bulk of the collection, with biographical material, notes, writings, files on galleries, sales and business records, an interview, various art work, printed material, and one motion picture film also included.
 The papers reflect Bohrod's artistic career, from his student days, his work as an artist-correspondent during WWII, his tenure as artist-in residence at the University of Wisconsin, his publications on art, his sales and exhibitions, and his many friendships and business associates.

 The miscellaneous business records series, 1940-1994, consists of price lists, 4 ledgers listing sales and expenses, a trust accounts ledger, 2 check registers, a publication contract, records of royalty payments, real estate records, insurance records, records of investments, tax records, and miscellaneous receipts.
 The notes series includes a card file of addresses, mailing lists, lists of art work, guest register for an unidentified exhibition, notes concerning ceramics, and other various lists.

-Writings, 1949-1990, include lecture manuscripts, Bohrod's reminiscences of John Sloan from the 1930s at the Art Students League, and other mss., as well as student compositions and typescripts about Bohrod by others.
+Writings, 1949-1990, include lecture manuscripts, Bohrod's reminiscences of John Sloan from the 1930s at the Art Students League, and other manuscripts, as well as student compositions and typescripts about Bohrod by others.

 Art work by Bohrod, 1954-1989, includes 7 small sketchbooks, 36 drawings, 8 prints, and designs for fabric and a pin.
 Art work by others, undated and 1951, includes a sixteenth century woodcut torn from a book, an etching by Philip Evergood, and a lithograph by Philip Pearlstein.